Categories: guides | development finance guides

 A property must be water and wind tight

 One requirement to secure development exit finance is that, before you do, the unit/s must be both water and wind tight.
-This is because this type of loan is typically used at the end of the build cycle.
+This is because this type of loan is appropriate for the end of the build cycle.

-If your project is not water and wind tight, but you still need a loan, either development finance or a heavy refurbishment bridging loan are alternatives that we can help you with.
+If your project is not water and wind tight, but you still need a loan, either (another) pure development finance loan or a heavy refurbishment bridging loan are alternative borrowing solutions we can help you with.

 You will need a viable exit strategy

-You will have to provide an exit strategy to the development exit finance lender, before being given the loan.
+You will have to provide an exit strategy (a repayment plan) to the development exit finance lender, before being given the loan.

-If you are planning to sell the units built, then a portion of the proceeds will go towards the loan.
+If you are planning to sell the units, then a portion of the proceeds of the sale can be used to pay off the loan.

 You will need to provide collateral